Luis-Carles/HanGoal/README.md

 /Library:
 - Introduce a new triplet: word + translation + transliteration

+- Introduce a new verb: word + translation + transliteration

-- Find a triplet given one of the three components.
+- Find a triplet/verb given one of the three components.

-- Modify an existing triplet component by component.
+- Modify an existing triplet/verb component by component.

 /Exams:
 - Vocabulary exam [#words]